 You can also find plant-based protein sources such as spinach, quinoa, and legumes.
 When you are choosing plant-based proteins be sure to limit the number of carbohydrates you eat.
 On average, you should get 45-60% of your daily calories from carbs as someone with diabetes.
 Some suggest even less than that.

-Getting into a comfortable routine and planning ahead will help you stick to a diet plan and avoid dangerous spikes in your blood sugar levels.
+Getting into a comfortable routine and planning ahead will help you stick to a type 2 diabetes diet plan and avoid dangerous spikes in your blood sugar levels.
 You should also get in the habit of checking food labels and looking up the nutritional facts about the foods you eat.

 Consult with a nutritionist to help you get on track to eating a well-rounded diet.